Lamer87/Space_Engineers_DLC_unlocker/README.md

             - the tool detects if you have the old CreamAPI version and prompts you to update
             - added tips to creamapi.ini to make it easier for you if you want to make changes yourself
             - you can find the old 4.5.0.0 CreamAPI in the backup folder (needed to check for old version)
-            - now linux/osx version is clean, no more color codes
+            - removed linux/osx version because it was a mess
-            - linux/osx version will only get the "tips" update, not the "update section" (no knowledge sorry)

     ————————————————————————————————————————